mate-academy/layout_calendar/README.md

 ## If you already know Transition and Transform
 - Move the hovered cell up by `20px` (use `transform`)
-- All changes should be animated with the duration of 0.5s
+- All changes should be animated with the duration of $transitionDuration

 --> [CHECKLIST](https://github.com/mate-academy/layout_calendar/blob/master/checklist.md)